 Only one nomination per category is allowed per research group.

-Three finalists within each of the above categories will be selected by the Graduate Program Committee and will appear before the Committee to make a 15-minute presentation on their research accomplishments at the Annual CBC Research Symposium.
+The Graduate Program Committee will select three finalists within each of the above categories and will appear before the Committee to make a 15-minute presentation on their research accomplishments at the Annual CBC Research Symposium.

 Based on the presentations and other assembled information, the Graduate Program Committee will select one awardee within each of the two categories.